Folders To Exclude From Time Machine Backup's

 Mark | On 30, Jul 2011

 Having never really used Time Machine before now I thought it was high time that I put the spare HDD I have lying about to use.
 Well more like I’m debating formatting my system to do a clean install of Lion and wanted a local backup for a change.
+I’ve also included updated information for what folders to exclude from Mavericks Backups.

-Looking around the net for information, here are my recommended area’s to exclude from Time Machine Backups.
+From a combination of my own disk experiences and looking around the net for information, here are my recommended area’s to exclude from Time Machine Backups.

 Note in Lion you will need to Unhide your /Users/[user]/Library/ folder.
 Our guide to do that is here.